 NIGHT SHOTS (Feature/Completed) – Night Shots is politically and socially charged journey though one microcosmic evening in downtown Atlanta.
 Jimmy, the voice of the city, dives into the history of the Atlanta and his philosophy of new urbanism while he tries to help an aimless young Korean photographer find her shot.
 A Nigerian couple searching for the American dream struggle with finding home, while an ill-informed anarchist cook and his patient Nicaraguan sidekick go on a quest to find the a monument buried in the belly of the city.
 These intersecting characters carry the burden of Atlanta’s urban landscape: immigration, capitalism, and gentrification.

-UBER WAHALLA (Feature/Development) – A West African uber driver stuck in his past collides with a trouble pop star running toward her future and in one music fueled night in Atlanta discovers what chasing fame really costs.
+Jeliya (Feature/Development) – A West African uber driver stuck in his past collides with a troubled pop star running toward her future and over one music fueled night in Atlanta they both reveal the weight of chasing fame.